eu.webtoolkit.jwt

 Note, since JWt 3.1.9, the actual form of the URL no longer affects relative URL resolution, since now JWt includes an HTML meta base tag which points to the deployment path, regardless of the current internal path.
 This does break deployments behind a reverse proxy which changes paths.

 When the internal path is changed, an entry is added to the browser history.
 When the user navigates back and forward through this history (using the browser back/forward buttons), an internalPathChanged() event is emitted.
 You should listen to this signal to switch the application to the corresponding state.
-When emitChange is true, this signal is also emitted by setting the path.
+When emitChange is true, this signal is also emitted by setting the path (but only if the path is actually changed).

 A url that includes the internal path may be obtained using getBookmarkUrl().